 Financial Services and Markets Act 2000

-Some investment-related activities (including insurance mediation activities) of Solesbury Gay are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (“FSMA”).
+Some investment-related activities (including insurance distribution activities) of Solesbury Gay are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (“FSMA”).

 Solesbury Gay may require clients to provide documents and information concerning the contracting client entity and related persons, entities or affiliates, in order to comply with relevant anti-money laundering laws and regulations.
 We may be prevented from carrying out your instructions if we are unable to meet our requirements, which often include verifying the identities of your ultimate beneficial owners.